yjgaia/functionpush/README.md

 # functionpush
 Just functions. functions are everything.

+functionpush is a framework that allows functions to be automatically reflected in the application when they are modified.

+---
 I am tired of web development.
 Complex configuration, incidental compilation, all sorts of techniques...

 I love JavaScript and functional programming.
 So I make this web framework that works with just functions.